gurdalertek/SwapGasFees/Tutorial.md

 8. The `by Day` visualization again displays the gas fees, but based on day of the year and month, enabling benchmark with previous months of the same year and the similar days of the past year.
 9. In both visualizations, the unrealized future time periods are shown as blank (white color).
 10. Using the two visualizations, a user can visually grasp whether now is a good time to swap or not.
-11. Sample source code for implementing the first visualization can be found as [Timeline visualization](https://observablehq.com/@tezzutezzu/world-history-timeline).
-Sample source code for the second visualization can be found as [Calendar visualization](https://observablehq.com/@d3/calendars), both under the [ObservableHQ Gallery](https://observablehq.com/@d3/gallery).
+11. Sample source code for implementing the first visualization can be found as ["World History Timeline"](https://observablehq.com/@tezzutezzu/world-history-timeline).
+Sample source code for the second calendar visualization can be found as ["Calendars"](https://observablehq.com/@d3/calendars), both under the [ObservableHQ Gallery](https://observablehq.com/@d3/gallery).
 The JavaScript visualization library used is [D3.js](https://d3js.org).
 ![](./figures/SwapGasFees_Design_03.png)

 ## Screen 4: Selecting a Swap Pair from Top `Pools` from Under `Pools` Tab